dapanda1/weirdhouse/README.md

 ---They give weight and extra abilities to the familiar.
 You want to hit a minimum weight of 60

 ---
-Recommendations on Gear
+Recommendations on Gear: (Everything in this section should be able to be gotten without buy an Iotm)

 Hat:		Anything for maxing DA (I used Lens of Hatred	for lowering enemy defense.)

-Back:		Duke Vampire's regal cloak	-- Just used this for buffing stats
+Back:		Anything	-- Just used this for buffing stats

 Shirt:		Crimbuccaneer bombjacket -- This is for dealing more damage with combat items